soupglasses/nix-system-graphics/README.md

 ## Nvidia Support

 > [!IMPORTANT]
-> This section is entirely untested and may not work, so if you have success with this method, please give feedback by [opening a Github issue](https://github.com/soupglasses/nix-system-graphics/issues/new/choose).
+> This section is currently under testing and may not work as expected, so if you hit any issues or simply have success with this method, please [give feedback in the following Github issue #5](https://github.com/soupglasses/nix-system-graphics/issues/5).

 For a machine running the proprietary nvidia driver, the default mesa drivers will not work.
 So instead, please add the following to the config section of the system-manager config.
 ```nix